 Elizabeth covered financing techniques suitable for young and beginning farmers at this remarkably comprehensive weekend workshop.
 Hosted by the Farmers Guild, it covered just about everything you need to know about the business of farming beyond the actual farming part.

 Atlanta Community Food Bank’s Partner Meeting

 Elizabeth taught an interactive workshop on creative financing opportunities for food entrepreneurs and the dozens of partners that work with the Atlanta Community Food Bank.

 September 9-11, 2014 in Santa Rosa, CA

-Elizabeth is presenting a workshop on financing techniques for farmers and entrepreneurs of food-based businesses at this event centered around the pure food movement, heirloom vegetables, and anti-GMO activism.
+Elizabeth presented a workshop on financing techniques for farmers and entrepreneurs of food-based businesses at this event centered around the pure food movement, heirloom vegetables, and anti-GMO activism.

 Food Craft Institute’s Chocolate Intensive Course